- Stats Camp 2017: Applied Longitudinal Mixture Modeling

 7:00 am - 3:00 pm

 Applied Longitudinal Mixture Modeling: Session 2 (June 12 – 16) 9 a.m. – 5 p.m.

-If you already have a strong background in the application of finite mixture models to cross-sectional data (e.g., latent class analysis and latent class cluster analysis) and you need to learn how to apply more advanced mixture models to longitudinal data, this seminar is for you.
-We strongly recommend that you attend our five-day intensive summer institute on applied latent class analysis and finite mixture modeling as a pre-requisite to taking this five-day advanced seminar.
-If you have not taken the foundations seminar, you should have extensive experience doing latent class analysis and/or latent profile analysis in Mplus or have taken a graduate-level seminar on latent class analysis using Mplus before enrolling.
+If you already have a strong background in the application of finite mixture models to cross-sectional data (e.g., latent class analysis and latent class cluster analysis) and you need to learn how to apply more advanced mixture models to longitudinal data, this course is for you.
+We strongly recommend that you attend our five-day intensive summer institute on applied latent class analysis and finite mixture modeling as a pre-requisite to taking this five-day advanced course.
+If you have not taken the foundations course, you should have extensive experience doing latent class analysis and/or latent profile analysis in Mplus or have taken a graduate-level course on latent class analysis using Mplus before enrolling.
 You do not need to know matrix algebra, likelihood theory, or longitudinal SEM, although knowledge of latent growth modeling in a SEM framework would be greatly beneficial.
-Participants from a variety of fields—including psychology, education, human development, public health, prevention science, sociology, marketing, business, biology, medicine, political science, and communication—will benefit from the seminar.
+Participants from a variety of fields—including psychology, education, human development, public health, prevention science, sociology, marketing, business, biology, medicine, political science, and communication—will benefit from the course.

 SMEP Minority Fellowships Available